aayushsingh7/UnCovered/README.md

 ## 🔮 Future Roadmap

-- **📰 Personalized News Feed** - Curated, fact-checked content based on your interests
+- 📰 **Personalized News Feed** – Curated, fact-checked content tailored to your interests
-- **📄 Document Upload Support** - Fact-check PDFs, documents, and files
+- 📄 **Document Upload Support** – Fact-check PDFs, documents, and other file types
-- **🤖 AI Content Detection** - Identify AI-generated text and images
-- **📊 Misinformation Analytics** - Track and visualize misinformation trends
+- 🏅 **Community Awards System** – Reward users for exposing misinformation and verifying facts, encouraging active participation and critical thinking

 ---

 ## 🧠 How Perplexity Powers UnCovered

-UnCovered leverages **Perplexity Sonar API** (`sonar-pro` for quick-search & fact-check And `sonar-deep-research` for deep-research) to revolutionize real-time searching &fact-checking and make the world a better place:
+UnCovered leverages **Perplexity Sonar API** (`sonar-pro` for quick-search & fact-check And `sonar-deep-research` for deep-research) to revolutionize real-time searching & fact-checking and make the world a better place:

 ### 🔄 **The Magic Behind Every Click**